 As puppies, Cantonese Bear Dogs are small, but they will eventually grow up to be what most breeders consider midsize to large dogs.
-Other dog breeds this size include Labrador retrievers, huskies, German Shepherds, chow-chows, and Shar-Peis.
-The two dog breeds originate from China, just like the Cantonese Bear Dog.
+Other dog breeds this size include Labrador Retrievers, Huskies, German Shepherds, Chow-Chows, and Shar-Peis.
+Like Chow-Chows and Shar-Peis, the red Cantonese Bear Dog originated in China.

 Red Cantonese Bear Dog adults stand about 30 to 32 inches at the shoulder.
-A Cantonese Bear Dog full grown can weigh anywhere from 70 to 85 pounds.
+A Cantonese Bear Dog, when fully grown, can weigh anywhere from 70 to 85 pounds.
 Females are typically smaller and lighter than males, as with every dog breed.
-Because of their large size and average weight, red Cantonese Bear Dogs have a life expectancy of about eleven to thirteen years.
+Because of their large size and average weight, red Cantonese Bear Dogs have a life expectancy of about 11 to 13 years.

 The shorter life expectancy doesn’t mean having a red Cantonese Bear Dog isn’t worth every moment you spend with your best canine friend.
 It just means that you can expect to have them around for less time than if you were to get a smaller dog that doesn’t happen to resemble an adorable red bear.

 Because these dogs are popular and sought-after, you will likely be purchasing a puppy rather than an adult dog that has already formed its habits.
 Puppies are like Play-Doh, ready to be molded into the glorious red Cantonese Bear Dog they were born to be.

 Cantonese Bear Dogs need a lot of socialization when young.
 They must learn how to interact with other dogs, humans, cats, and other animals as a puppy.
 Otherwise, they will develop undesirable behaviors such as aggression or shyness when faced with unfamiliar stimuli.